 To create a dynamic space for debate and reflection on a sometimes difficult subject.

-To reach other audiences (non-university, schools, young people,…).
+To reach other audiences (non-academic, schools, young people,…).

 To promote active citizenship.